symfony-cmf/Routing/README.md

 [CONTRIBUTING](https://github.com/symfony-cmf/symfony-cmf/blob/master/CONTRIBUTING.md)
 guide.

-Unit and/or functional tests exist for this bundle.
+Unit and/or functional tests exist for this component.
 See the [Testing documentation](http://symfony.com/doc/master/cmf/components/testing.html) for a guide to running the tests.